layka-pacheco-classes/quick-intro-do-git-github/README.md

 - _GitHub_ is a way to use the same power of _Git_ with an user-friendly interface.
 It is used across the _Science_ world and beyond to collaborate and maintain the history of projects.

-## Getting Started | Instalations:
+## Getting Started | Installations:

 1. If you do not have one already, please create a [GitHub Account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)

 ¡CAUTION! ✋

 Two things here.
-Frist, take a while to mull over your _GitHub User Name_ due to a few factors:
+Frist, take a while to mull over your _GitHub Username_ due to a few factors:

-* You want to have something that others can remember (and associte to your name) easily.
+* You want to have something that others can remember (and associate to your name) easily.
 Besides, it is possible to host a webpage on GitHub for free (usually, this is a paid service).
 However, the domain of this page needs to be YOUR-USER-NAME.github.io.
-Thus, it advisable that you choose a user name with that possibility in mind.
+Thus, it is advisable that you choose a username with that possibility in mind.
 [Here](https://g-pacheco.github.io/) is my personal webpage I host on _GitHub_, and [here](https://mcruf.github.io/) and [here](https://jcerca.github.io/) are extra examples.
-* If you are are PhD student, I would really encorage you to apply for a GitHub Student account though this [link](https://education.github.com/pack).
-It is totally free, and it will give you some extra powers (usually given to paid account).
-So, I really recommend that you use your student status while you still can 😗
+* If you are a PhD student, I would really encourage you to apply for a GitHub Student account through this [link](https://education.github.com/pack).
+It is totally free, and it will give you some extra powers (usually given to a paid account).
+So, I really recommend that you use your student status while you still can 😗.

 2. Please download & install [_Visual Studio Code_](https://code.visualstudio.com/) on your machine.
 3. Please download & install [_Git_](https://git-scm.com/downloads) on your machine.